 How Not to Lead a Team

 Fifteen years ago, I terminated a team member due to his performance.
 It was a difficult experience, yet offered an opportunity for tremendous growth.

 How Servant Leaders Lift Up Employees

-In Jim Collins’ book Good to Great, Collins identifies the key characteristics of Level 5 Leadership, those who are exceptionally effective leaders.
+In Jim Collins’ book Good to Great, Collins identifies the key characteristics of Level 5 Leadership—those who are exceptionally effective leaders.
 Two of the characteristics are humility and the tendency to give credit to others while assigning blame to yourself.

-Over the last eighteen years, I’ve learned that true servant leadership doesn’t come from policies, formalities, power plays, and assigning blame.
-True servant leadership comes from putting others first, recognizing when someone is struggling or hurting, and knowing when to lend a hand to help lift each other up.
+Over time, I’ve learned that true servant leadership doesn’t come from policies, formalities, power plays, and assigning blame.
+It comes from putting others first, recognizing when someone is struggling or hurting, and knowing when to lend a hand to help lift each other up.

 True servant leadership comes from a place of humility, compassion, empathy, and support of others.